GLUTEN SENSITIVITY AND CELIAC DISEASE

 What is the underlying cause of Celiac disease?

+Researchers aren’t sure of the precise cause.
+What is known is that certain factors put some people more at risk than others for developing Celiac disease.
 Mutations in genes appear as a major risk.
 But not everyone who carries the gene will develop Celiac disease.
-In some cases, Celiac disease is triggered from severe high-stress, surgical procedures, childbirth or viral infections.
+In some cases, Celiac disease can be triggered from severe high-stress, surgical procedures, childbirth or viral infections.

 Is having Celiac disease the same as having a wheat or gluten allergy?

 No. Celiac disease is an autoimmune disorder that is characterized by an intolerance or sensitivity to wheat or gluten products.
 Those with wheat allergies can eat some grains that a person with Celiac disease cannot.

 What confuses some individuals is that symptoms for wheat or gluten insensitivity without the presence of Celiac disease can be similar: abdominal pain, diarrhea and weight loss, anemia, joint pain, headaches and fatigue, among others.
 Some people experience few or no symptoms, which contributes to the disease being undiagnosed.

 Gluten is a common food antigen that is found in wheat, barley, rye, and triticale.
 It gives bread dough its elasticity and chewiness, and is also used in a variety of processed foods and personal care products.
 Not all grains and flours contain gluten.
 For example, rice, quinoa, buckwheat, corn, flax, and nut flours are all gluten-free.